toradex/meta-toradex-security/recipes-bsp/imx-fuses/files/README-template.txt

                                         the value is supplied at runtime.

-The set of symbolic names the script expects is fixed by secure_debug_append() in create_fuse_cmds.sh.
-Adding a new SoC means providing the same names with the bank/word/mask values for that SoC's fuse map; do not invent new names without also updating the script.
+The set of symbolic names the script expects is fixed by secure_debug_append() in create_fuse_cmds.sh, and differs between the i.MX6/i.MX7/i.MX8M and the i.MX8/i.MX8X families, which have different debug fuses.
+Adding a new SoC means providing the names of its family with the bank/word/mask values for that SoC's fuse map; do not invent new names without also updating the script.

 The order of SJC: rows in the file is irrelevant -- the script looks them up by name.
 Lines that do not start with "SJC:" are ignored, so a